RavinSG/obsidian-cyber/WriteUps/THM/Kenobi.md

 /bin/ping6
 ```

-There is a binary named `/usr/bin/menu`, which is out of the ordinary binaries we normally see in a Linux machine.
+There is a binary named `/usr/bin/menu`, which is not one of the ordinary binaries we normally see in a Linux machine.
 We can try running it and see what happens.

 ```bash
 kenobi@kenobi:~$ /usr/bin/menu